dhis2/design-system/atoms/avatar.md

 ---

 ## Usage
-Avatars are used to give extra information when a user is mentioned or displayed in DHIS2.
-The avatar contains either user uploaded photograph, initials or a default icon.
-The avatar is intended to give context to a user and help to quickly identify different users.
+Use an avatar to give extra information when a user is mentioned or displayed in DHIS2.
+The avatar shows a user uploaded photograph or initials.
+The avatar is intended to give context and help to identify different users.
 An avatar is usually shown alongside the user name, but can be used alone to show a visual hint of a user.

 ---